jhburns/ExperienceCapture/README.md

 # Experience Capture

-This project is a custom video game analytics platform that is designed to support research needs.
-The four main parts are:
+This is a video game analytics platform oriented towards capturing as much data from a play-session as possible.
+Unlike traditional data analytics solutions, Experience Capture lacks the concept of events and instead gathers data from every frame.
+The benefits of avoiding events are making this easier to integrate a game, higher data output, and analytics can be done after a play-session using whatever language is preferred.
+For more info see the [documentation](Documentation/README.md).

+The major subparts of this project are:
   - [Unity asset package](https://docs.unity3d.com/Manual/AssetPackages.html) client that integrates into any Unity game.
   - Back-end server that receives, stores, and processes captured data from play-sessions.
-  - Front-end client that coordinates authentication and allows users to manage data.
+  - Front-end client for the server that authenticates and allows users to manage play session data.
-  - Deploy system that allows repeatable and automated deploys of the service to [Amazon Web Services (AWS)](https://aws.amazon.com/).
+  - Infrastructure setup that builds the server and deploys it to [Amazon Web Services (AWS)](https://aws.amazon.com/).

-Briefly, the main strength of this game analytics platform is to capture all data each frame, instead of using an event-based model.
-As a result, it is both easier to capture large amounts of data, hence the name, and perform arbitrary analytics work after a play-session.
-More on this in the [documentation](Documentation/README.md).

-## Folders
+## Folder Breakdown

-- `DemoGame/` is an demo game showing an example of how to use the client.
+- `DemoGame/` is a basic 'test your reaction time' game showing off the technology.
-- `ExampleAnalyzers/` is a bunch of examples of how to analyze the exported data.
+- `ExampleAnalyzers/` is examples in different languages of how to analyze the exported data.
 - `ClientDevelopmentGame/` is the game used to develop the client.
 - `Server/` is a collection of back-end services for collection and processing data.
-- `Deploy/` is an automated system to deploy the server to AWS in a repeatable way.
+- `Deploy/` is an automated system to build and deploy the server to AWS.
-- `SetupTestGame/` is a game for testing if it is possible to integrate the client asset into a new game.
+- `SetupTestGame/` is a game used for testing the Unity client integration.
-- `Documentation/` has most of the documentation of course.
+- `Documentation/` is documentation.
-- `.github/` Contains the workflow files, defining [Github Actions](https://github.com/features/actions).
+- `.github/` Contains the workflow files, for CI.

 ## Setup Games